MagnusOpera/PresqueYaml/README.md

 * C# support: List<>, Dictionary<,>, Nullable<> and POCO (via unique constructor).
 * F# support: list, map, option, unit and record.

-Again, `PresqueYaml` does not offer complete yaml support and uses some non-standard behavior.
+Again, `PresqueYaml` does not offer complete yaml support.

 Here are some key differences:
-* empty lines are ignored.
-* scalar are always literal by default (\n between items) - you can still use | or > if you want to.
-* multi-lines scalar must be indented relative to start of first item.
-* inline sequences do not support quoted strings.
-Use standard sequence if you need to.
 * quoted strings are either single or double quoted strings - they are the same.
-Only newlines are escaped.
-* compact form (both sequence and mapping) can be nested at will on same line.
+* quoted string keys are not allowed.
 * mapping can have duplicated keys (last key wins).
-* empty document is a valid document.
 * no support for multiple document in one yaml file.
+* no schema support.

 All in all, `PresqueYaml` does support this kind of document (⏎ to highlight spaces in document):
 ```yaml